 Following treatment, the patient may feel some temporary discomfort.
 Endodontic treatment can be very jarring to the tooth, and you may feel the sensitivity that comes from recovering from an infection.
 Patients are advised with tips and education to better assist in rapid healing, which often includes taking a day or two for rest.
 Many patients find relief from the use of over-the-counter pain medications, and some patients may be prescribed medication depending on the severity of treatment.

 Will the tooth need any special care or additional treatment after the endodontic treatment?

 Following treatment, you will need to treat the area with caution for a few days.
 You were suffering from a bacterial infection, and we did perform traumatic care to your tooth.
 You will need to use caution in the foods you eat for 1-2 days, chewing only soft, manageable foods.
-Your tooth is susceptible to fracture following endodontic treatment before we have been able to place a dental crown.
+Your tooth is susceptible to fracture following endodontic treatment before your general dentist has been able to place a dental crown.